How to Check if Your PDF is Accessible

 5 Steps to Check if Your PDF File is Accessible

-Step 2: Add the Accessibility Tool.
+Step 2: Prepare for Accessibility

 Step 3: Run Accessibility Check.

-With the Accessibility tool selected, choose “Accessibility Check” from the menu.
+From the Prepare for Accessibility menu, choose “Check for Accessibility.”
 The Accessibility Checker panel will display as a separate window over your file.
 Select “Start Checking.”

 Screenshot of the Accessibility tool menu open with Accessibility Check selected, and the Accessibility Checker panel displayed.